hasancse91/android-web-scraping-app-jsoup/README.md

-﻿# Android Web Scraping App using Jsoup Library
+# Android Web Scraping App using Jsoup Library

-I'll scrap here, the first portion of [this page] (https://developer.android.com/training/index.html)
+I'll scrap here, the first portion of [this page](https://developer.android.com/training/index.html)

 My expected output is like this screenshot.